Types of Gutters

 The two biggest factors to help you decide which size guttering to use are:

 The roof area is going to help us determine a few things about guttering.
-The roof area determines the volume of water that enters into the gutters.
-The pitch of the roof combined with the roof area will determine the speed at which the water will enter into the gutters.
+The roof area determines the volume of water that enters the gutters.
+The pitch of the roof combined with the roof area will determine the speed at which the water will enter the gutters.
 Some roof designs can be problematic for gutter design.
-For example, when you have a larger roof area but that area slims down towards the bottom of the roof, this leaves a small gutter area forced to move large amounts of water.
+For example, when you have a larger roof area, but that area slims down towards the bottom of the roof, this leaves a small gutter that is forced to move large amounts of water.
 These are factors to consider when selecting the size of your gutters.

 Run length is the length of one side from end to end.
 We have installed seamless guttering with runs over 70’.
 A factor to consider when the runs are longer is how well the water will be able to exit the gutters.
 The greater the distance the water has to travel, the greater the chance a gutter can back up and overflow.